 The Secret to Reading with Preschoolers

-The secret to reading with preschoolers is…. make it FUN!
+The Secret to Reading with Preschoolers The secret to reading with preschoolers is…. make it FUN!
 “No kidding” you say.
 Yes, really!
 For years I have witnessed too many loving and well-meaning parents read to their toddlers with a rigid focus on the story.
-The truth is, young children learn best by having enjoyable interactions, not by being “taught”.
-The primary goal when […]
+The truth is, young children learn best by having enjoyable interactions, not by […]

 The Unknown Risks of Pacifiers

-Using a pacifier can be an easy and effective way to help your baby fall asleep.
+The Unknown Risks of Pacifiers Using a pacifier can be an easy and effective way to help your baby fall asleep.
 However, pacifier usage does have its drawbacks.
 Among the most significant, is the increased risk of developing ear infections.
 Ear infections are twice as common in children who use pacifiers.
-Sucking on a pacifier can increase the movement of […]
+Sucking on a pacifier […]

 The One Question I Am Asked Most Often